Theatre Studies

 Sixth Form Extra-Curricular

-6th Form: Again, boys can be involved with whole school productions and the musicals; they are also able to take an active role in the running of the Junior Drama Workshop, the Pantos and GCSE Exam work.
+Sixth Form: Again, students can be involved with whole school productions and the musicals; they are also able to take an active role in the running of the Junior Drama Workshop, the Junior Productions and GCSE Exam work.